-(When the author of the Feminist Cross Stitch book, Stehpanie Rohr, posted about how Michael’s took her book off the shelves, you know I just HAD to get one. 😄 You can still find it on Amazon.)
+(When the author of the Feminist Cross Stitch Book, Stephanie Rohr, posted about how Michael’s Crafts took her book off the shelves, I just HAD to get one! 😄 You can still find it on Amazon.)

 Cross stitch bookmarks make thoughtful, creative gifts for book lovers and are easy to make.

 The problem with using fabric glue or starch for a project like this is that it’s hard to avoid using too much.
 Then the glue soaks through to the front of the fabric where it dries forever and ruins the project.
 Or the starch changes the color, giving it a strange white haze.

 Two things I really like about making a cross stitch bookmark this way are:

 - All the edges of the fabric are tucked in without using glue

 - The bookmark isn’t all floppy without using fabric starch